The second vanishing theorem in Stanley-Reisner ring with topological interpretation: Abstract

 \section{Abstract}

 For regular local ring, the ``second vanishing theorem'' or ``SVT'' of local cohomology has been proved in several cases.
-In this paper, we extend the result of the SVT to Stanley-Reisner ring with an interpretation from combinatorial topology.
-Finally, in this context, we generalize the result of SVT.
+In this paper, we explore the result similar to that of the SVT to Stanley-Reisner ring with an interpretation from combinatorial topology.